amajola/password-generator/README.md

-Sure, let's update the README to reflect the usage of Vite and PNPM:

----

 # Password Generator App

 This is a simple password generator application built using React, Vite, and PNPM.
 It allows users to generate secure passwords based on specified criteria such as length and character types.